Could the simple act of taking a probiotic supplement be enough to improve your energy levels?

 The benefits of probiotics in the context of chronic fatigue

 I want to be perfectly clear that the use of probiotics will not cure your chronic fatigue syndrome.
-There is no evidence to support probiotics being a solution to CFS.
+There is no evidence saying probiotics are a solution to CFS.
 (4) But that doesn’t mean probiotics supplements are useless.
 In fact, there’s a lot of research to support the symptomatic benefits probiotics provide to those with chronic fatigue syndrome.

-At the time of this writing, probiotics have been shown to benefit those with CFS in the following ways:
+At the time of this writing, probiotics have been shown to benefit those with CFS by:

-- Probiotics improve the number of good bacteria in your gut.
+- Improving the number of good bacteria in your gut.

-- Probiotic use has been shown to help decrease the symptoms of leaky gut.
+- Helping decrease the symptoms of leaky gut.

-- Probiotics have been shown to improve the IBS-like symptoms commonly associated with chronic fatigue syndrome.
+- Improving the IBS-like symptoms commonly associated with chronic fatigue syndrome.

-- Probiotics improve anxiety levels in those with CFS.
+- Improving anxiety levels in those with CFS.

-- Probiotics decrease the number of inflammatory cells in your body.
+- Decreasing the number of inflammatory cells in your body.

 This list is by no means comprehensive.
 Yet it clearly illustrates the benefit taking a probiotic supplement has on chronic fatigue syndrome.
 No, it won’t cure your fatigue.
 But it could improve a lot of your symptoms!
 All from the simple act of swallowing a pill.
 Now, let’s dig into how probiotics improve these symptoms!